-•The Indian subcontinent (India, Pakistan and Bangladesh) has more fluent English speakers than any where else, even the USA.

-•Some of the greatest writers in the English language are from India e.g.: Vikram Seth, Arundhati Roy and V.S.
-Naipaul (from Trinidad but of Indian origin.)

-•India produces more English speaking graduates than the rest of the world put together!

-•This has allowed India to become an economic superpower through the world of computers, cabling, call centers and the internet.

-•The 'Raj' left a strong infrastructure, education system and legacy of stability.
+- The Indian subcontinent (India, Pakistan and Bangladesh) has more fluent English speakers than anywhere else, even the USA. - Some of the greatest writers in the English language are from India e.g.: Vikram Seth, Arundhati Roy and V.S.
+Naipaul (from Trinidad but of Indian origin.) - India produces more English speaking graduates than the rest of the world put together! - This has allowed India to become an economic superpower through the world of computers, cabling, call centers and the internet. - The 'Raj' left a strong infrastructure, education system and legacy of stability.

+The deep influence of the links between Britain and India-2
-•Many British people lived and worked in India in the 1sthalf of the 20th Century.

-•The most popular dish in the UK is Chicken Tikka Masala.

-•The number of immigrants to the UK from the 'Indian Subcontinent' maybe more than 4 million.

-•There are very strong trade links between the two countries.

-•A lot of British literature was influenced by the author's experience in India e.g.: Rudyard Kipling, E.M.
-Forster and J.G.Farrell.

-•A lot of British ideas of Upper Class life and 'Britishness' come from our experience in India.
+- Many British people lived and worked in India in the 1st half of the 20th Century. - The most popular dish in the UK is Chicken Tikka Masala. - The number of immigrants to the UK from the 'Indian Subcontinent' maybe more than 4 million. - There are very strong trade links between the two countries. - A lot of British literature was influenced by the author's experience in India e.g.: Rudyard Kipling, E.M.
+Forster and J.G.Farrell. - A lot of British ideas of Upper Class life and 'Britishness' come from our experience in India.